About

 Difficulties with anger and self-restraint

-Nervous sytem complaints
+Nervous system complaints

 Anxiety Reframe Technique / A.R.T.